spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ## Migrating from "Legacy" integrations

 Originally, when our AWS integration was created it did not support account-level integrations.
 Instead, each integration was created separately on a per-stack basis.
-This section provides instructions on how to migrate to the new account-level integrations, with different sets of instructions provided depending on whether you manage your integrations via the UI, or via the [Spacelift Terraform Provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs).
+This section provides instructions on how to migrate to the new account-level integrations, with different sets of instructions provided depending on whether you manage your integrations via the UI, or via the [Spacelift Terraform Provider](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs){: rel="nofollow"}.

 ### Via the UI